apursley2012/CS465-full-stack-dev-I/README.md

 # Project Overview

 <div align="center">
-  <p align="center"> Module 5 adds a REST API to Travlr Getaways.
+  <p align="center"> Module 5 adds a RESTful API to Travlr Getaways.
 The Mongoose model from Module 4 is reused, but moved under <code>app_api/models/</code>.
 New API routes and controllers expose the trips data via <code>GET /api/trips</code> and <code>GET /api/trips/:tripCode</code>. <code>app.js</code> is updated to load the API-side database bootstrap and mount the API at <code>/api</code>.
 Optionally, the public Travel page can consume this API, but the core deliverable for Module 5 is the working API.
   </p>
   <a href="#prerequisites"><strong>Quick Start »</strong></a>
     &nbsp;&middot;&nbsp;